Winter Session 2024-2025

 • How much will the course cost?

-Courses are typically not eligible for financial aid and will have a flat cost of $675.00 per course.
-Winter Session classes must be paid in full on or before December 16th.
-These courses will appear on the student's Fall 2023 section of their transcript.
+Courses are typically not eligible for financial aid and will have a flat cost of $675.00 per course, $550 for DCC Students, and $337.50 for Early Start Students.
+Winter Session classes must be paid in full on or before December 17th.
+These courses will appear on the student's Fall 2024 transcript section.

-Payment for courses must be made by going to the Make a Payment option on our website.
+Course payment must be made by going to our website's Make a Payment option.

 • Is Winter Session eligible for financial aid?